r-lib/keyring/inst/development-notes.md

 The default backend is the environment variable based one (`backend_env`) on these systems.

+#### Prompts

+For the Secret Service backend, it is currently not possible to specify a password for some functions.
+Instead, the password is read in interactively on this backend, by the system.
+This currently happens when a new keyring is created, and when a keyring is unlocked.

 #### Unloading the package

 `libsecret` uses `libglib`, and `libglib` does not allow unloading